gcharlson25/Multimodal-Cobot-Control-System/README.md

 ## Machine Learning & Computer Vision

 ### Object Detection
-A **machine learning** object detection model (**YOLOv8**, via Ultralytics), trained on a custom dataset of mounted screw images (labeled via Roboflow, exported in YOLO format), detects screw heads in the live camera feed for vision-guided alignment.
+A **machine learning** object detection model (**YOLOv8**, via Ultralytics) detects screw heads in the live camera feed for vision-guided alignment, trained on a custom dataset of mounted screw images — bounding-box annotation was done using Roboflow (annotation/export only; training and inference are both custom-built, see below).
 Detection runs at ~30fps against the RealSense color stream.

 ### Camera Calibration
 Full **ChArUco (ArUco + chessboard) camera calibration** pipeline built from scratch — board detection, marker-dictionary identification, and intrinsic calibration (`cv2.aruco.CharucoBoard` / `CharucoDetector`) — producing a camera matrix and distortion coefficients used for real-world pixel-to-millimeter measurement.
 Achieved **0.24px reprojection error** and validated to **~1% real-world measurement accuracy** against the board's own known dimensions.